Murdoch internal watchdog seeks improved security

-A senior member of the unit Rupert Murdoch created to clean up reporting practices at his British newspapers has consulted a private firm about improving the security system at his home, a spokesman for the official said.
-The spokesman said there was no link between the consultation and Will Lewis' role as a key member of the Management and Standards Committee (MSC) Murdoch's News Corp created last year to respond to uproar over phone-hacking and other activities by his British newspapers.
-He also denied an earlier Reuters story that Lewis had hired a private security firm for personal protection.
-The former editor of the business pages of Murdoch's London Sunday Times consulted the security firm because the burglar alarm system at his home had not been functioning properly, the spokesman said.
+WASHINGTON A senior member of the unit Rupert Murdoch created to clean up reporting practices at his British newspapers has consulted a private firm about improving the security system at his home, a spokesman for the official said.

-Sources close to the company said Lewis had hired a private security firm for personal protection amid what was described as an atmosphere of fear and paranoia among journalists who still work for Murdoch's three remaining UK newspapers.
+The spokesman said the security firm had been consulted by Will Lewis, a key member of the Management and Standards Committee (MSC) Murdoch's News Corp created last year to respond to uproar over phone-hacking and other activities by his British newspapers.

+The former editor of the business pages of Murdoch's London Sunday Times consulted the security firm because the burglar alarm system at his home had not been functioning properly.

 Officials for Murdoch's News Corp in New York and News International in London declined to comment.